IronSyd/IronSyd.github.io/README.md

 # IronSyd.github.io

-This is developer profile is a practice assignment given to me by my instructor at Web3Bridge.
+This developer profile is a practice assignment given to me by my instructor at Web3Bridge.